Saint Mark’s Episcopal Church

 2151 Dorset Rd Columbus, OH 43221

-Saint Mark’s in-person activities and services are suspended until further notice as we seek to do our part to help contain the spread of the coronavirus.
+The majority of in-person activities and services at Saint Mark’s are suspended until further notice as we seek to do our part to help contain the spread of the coronavirus.
 We ask you to keep in your prayers all who have been affected by this pandemic and those who care for them.

 “Separation is not isolation”.
 We are all united by the love of God.